MdSaifAli063/About-Me-Card-React/README.md

 - 🎨 Prop-based theming (light, dark, glass, solid)
 - 📦 Export as npm package

-## Contributing
+## 🤝 Contributing

-Issues and PRs are welcome.
-Please:
+💡 Have ideas or improvements?

-- Create an issue describing the change
+- Create an issue describing your change

-- Open a PR with a clear description and screenshots/gifs for UI changes
+- Open a PR with screenshots or GIFs of updates

 ## License